theachoem/storypad.me/content/blogs/features.md

 date: "2025-06-16"
 ---

-StoryPad lets you write and capture everything - notes, thoughts, emotions, workouts, travels - on a single continuous timeline.
+StoryPad is a journal app that lets you write and capture everything - notes, thoughts, emotions, workouts, travels, stories, novels, or poems — on a single continuous timeline.
 No folders.
 No tabs.
 Just your life, beautifully organized.
 Your story flows like life does: naturally.
 And best of all?
 It’s FREE with unlimited journaling.

 == KEY FEATURES ==